 What is the takeaway message?

 Cassidy: I think about how when I go to an orchestra and watch a symphony perform, sometimes the individual melody on its own might not make sense without the context of the orchestra.
 The violinist has to trust that the rest of the orchestra comes in at the right time and makes a beautiful masterpiece in the end.
 I grew up playing classical piano and I would practice a piece of music and on its own, it wouldn't make much sense or be super pretty sounding.
 In the context of an orchestra when everything is moving together and you can zoom out and see the masterpiece, that's when it all makes sense.
 This song reminds us that even when you can only see a small part right now, God is doing something bigger and He is crafting something beautiful that we can only see when we zoom out.
 Remember that He is working everything for our good.
 I think it's so interesting how Romans 8:28 says that all things work for the good of those who love Him.
-It doesn't say the comfort or the happiness.
+It doesn't say comfort or happiness.
 This song helps remind people that even when you may not see the good, you can know and stand in faith that He is working for our good.
 All of His promises are yes and amen.
 That's a beautiful promise.
 No matter what we're facing, God sees you and knows you and He has a plan for you.
 That plan is coming to pass even through your difficulties.
 He never wastes a hurt or a season, we can trust that He is crafting something through everything.

 JT: We do grow weary in these trials.
 We get tired in our flesh and in the world.
 Scripture is clear that the way we come to terms with that is to spend time in God's Word.
 We are meant to do life with other people in our community.
 It wouldn't be a symphony otherwise.
 Be rooted in Scripture.
 That's the only way you can understand the symphony as it plays out.